 - up to three business days after your course completion for final academic transcripts, or

-- up to five business days after your graduation ceremony for academic transcripts (with conferral date), testamurs and AHEGS.
+- up to five business days after your conferral date for academic transcripts, graduation certificates (testamurs) and AHEGS.

 If you have accessed documents through My eQuals before, any document can be accessed easily via the ‘Documents’ screen in your My eQuals account.